-The Timberwolves received Turner from the Hawks in the trade.
+The Timberwolves received Turner from the Hawks.
 Turner has played in just 19 games this season in Atlanta, averaging 3.3 points and two rebounds.
-They will also receive a first round pick from the Hawks for the 2020 draft.
+They will also receive a first-round pick from the Hawks for the 2020 draft.

-Minnesota also picked Juancho Hernangomez and Malik Beasley from Denver.
-Hernangomez has put up three points per game off the bench so far this year, while Beasley has added 7.8 points.
+Minnesota also picked up Juancho Hernangomez and Malik Beasley from Denver.
+Beasley has averaged 7.8 points per game, while Hernangomez has averaged three off the bench.

 The Timberwolves dealt away Covington, Shabazz Napier, Noah Vonleh and Keita-Bates Diop in the deal.

-The Nuggets received Green and Bates-Diop in the deal, however are expected to waive Green, who is out for the season with a broken foot.
-They also picked up Napier Vonleh and Napier from Minnesota.
+The Nuggets received Green and Bates-Diop in the deal, and are expected to waive Green, who is out for the season with a broken foot.
+They also picked up Vonleh and Napier from Minnesota.

 Bates-Diop has averaged 6.8 points and three rebounds per game this season in Minnesota.
-Napier has put up 9.6 points and 3.1 rebounds in 36 games with the Timberwolves, his sixth in the league.
+Napier has put up 9.6 points and 3.1 rebounds in 36 games with the Timberwolves.
 Vonleh has appeared in 29 games and put up 4.1 points and four rebounds in less than 13 minutes per contest.